Am I eligible for a placement in Switzerland?

 A number of posts are offered in the French-speaking cantons.
 Posts are likely to be in rural areas (cantons Fribourg, Vaud and Jura).

 You should research the various areas of Switzerland thoroughly before applying.
 Unfortunately, we cannot currently offer placements in Italian-speaking Switzerland.
-Please note there are also a small number of German-speaking areas of the Italian region of Trentino Alto-Adige.
-Please see the Italy page for further information.

 I've worked as a Language Assistant in Switzerland – can I apply again?